LADY JULIANA - From Frank C. Bowen's

 Sesostris made one voyage as

-a convict transport to Sydney
+transport to Sydney

 in 1826.
 In the Sydney records,